 Your home must be located within the Orange Historic District and listed as a contributing structure in order for OTPA to endorse and place your plaque order.
 If you're not sure of the boundaries, or whether or not your home is contributing, you may visit our website at otpa.org and click on the link entitled "OTPA Home Page", scroll to the bottom of that page and click on the link entitled "Map of Old Towne Historic District".
-Or, you can either contact OTPA or the City of Orange Historic Preservation Planner to determine your contributing status.
-You may also obtain the information on the City's website under the Community Development Department link to the city's "Preservation Online" feature.
+Or, you can email us at info@OTPA.org.
+You can also go onto the city's website, www.cityoforange.org, click on Planning, click on Historic Preservation and find additional research information available.